 - The regulations set out in Alberta's Animal Protection Act.
 These regulations are monitored by the Calgary Humane Society and Alberta SPCA year-round;

 - The codes of best practices for each animal species as recommended by Canada's industry experts and our Animal Care Advisory Panel; and

 - The Stampede's own animal care code of practice.
-During Stampede, a team of veterinarians is on the Park full time to ensure proper care for the animals.
+During the Calgary Stampede, a team of veterinarians is on site day and night to ensure the best possible care is available.

 The Stampede's strict adherence to Alberta's Animal Protection Act also means the Calgary Humane Society and Alberta SPCA have all-access privileges to Stampede Park.